H.S. Baseball: Wyoming Area holds off furious Dallas rally to repeat as D2-4A champs | The Sunday Dispatch

 The Warriors ended up needing some of them to secure their second consecutive District 2 Class 4A baseball championship.

-Wyoming Area withstood a furious Dallas rally attempt in the bottom of the seventh, holding on for a 9-6 victory at Wilkes University for its second consecutive district crown.
+Wyoming Area withstood a furious Dallas rally attempt in the bottom of the seventh, holding on for a 9-6 victory at Wilkes University.

-Wyoming Area led 9-0 going into Dallas’ final trip to the plate, but the Mountaineers scored six times and had first-and-third with one out.
-Reliever Hunter Lawall got a strikeout and a pop-up to shortstop Jack Mathis to end the game and secure a spot in the PIAA Class 4A state playoffs.
+The Warriors led 9-0 going into Dallas’ final trip to the plate, but the Mountaineers scored six times and had first-and-third with one out.
+Reliever Hunter Lawall got a strikeout and a pop-up to shortstop Jack Mathis to end the game and secure a spot in the Pennsylvania Interscholastic Athletic Association Class 4A state playoffs, which open Monday.

-Wyoming Area (20-3) will play District 4 champion Montoursville (16-5) on Monday at a site and time to be determined.
-Dallas ended its season at 15-6.

 “We had 15 wins, six by shutout, and scored six runs,” Dallas coach Ken Kashatus said.
 “Most games we’re going to win.
 But we waited too long.”